SylviaOne/Repo-hub/README.md

-## How come the stadium got hot after the game?
-Because all of the fans left.
+## I was just looking at my ceiling.
+Not sure if it’s the best ceiling in the world, but it’s definitely up there.